AdobeDocs/genstudio.en/help/user-guide/insights/channels.md

 >[!TIP]
 >
->GenStudio for Performance Marketers requires you to connect to a channel account to begin receiving data.
+>GenStudio for Performance Marketing requires you to connect to a channel account to begin receiving data.
 See [Connect channel account](connect-channel.md).

 The _[!UICONTROL Channels]_ table is organized using the channel-based ad campaign.
 Click the settings (cog) icon above the right side of the table to toggle the viewable columns.
 The filter (funnel) icon above the left side of the table opens the **[!UICONTROL Filter]** menu where you can select from the [!UICONTROL Account], [!UICONTROL Status], and [!UICONTROL Objective] lists to filter the campaigns in the table.